 Aww thanks babe.
 I never once commented on how overweight you were.

 Yes, this whole post has been me bitching about how superficial I was.
 HOWEVER, there is a good ending.
 Senior year of high school and I was ready to be done.
 I met a guy who had a crush on me a year prior.
 I never really talked to him until then.
-Greg.
-Greg was the first guy I dated, where I didn’t hate myself.
+Gumby.
+Gumby was the first guy I dated, where I didn’t hate myself.
 He would stare at me, even while driving, to comment on how pretty I was.
 Whether or not I had layers of makeup on.
 I finally was done with braces and started acne medication.
-Greg constantly told me I was beautiful and would even compliment my scrawny, flat chested body.
+Gumby constantly told me I was beautiful and would even compliment my scrawny, flat chested body.

-With Greg’s persistence, I began modeling.
+With Gumby’s persistence, I began modeling.
 Me.
 The girl who would hid on picture day to avoid the harsh reality of how ugly she was.
 Three years of modeling and surrounding myself with the right people, I forgot about the girl sobbing in the changing room in an overly revealing prom dress.
 10 pounds later, my chest managed to hit puberty.

 I’m glad I went through such a shallow stage in my life.
 I went on to pursue engineering because my newfound goal was to 3D print skin tissue for war veterans and burn victims.
 No one should be a victim to their own scars, I wanted to help people heal externally before they could internally.
 I go out of my way to compliment passing by strangers or friends.
 And above all to everyone that reminded me what an ugly sh*t you viewed me as…